 Of Great Value in Sarno’s books are thorough descriptions of most of the common structurally related diagnoses originating in various distortions or breakdowns in the bone & joint structures.
 Yet he very well debunks notions that these are always or even often the actual cause of pain, at least in many cases.
 This knowledge is invaluable to both Soft Tissue Therapists as well as their Clients & Patients in attempting to educate them on the Myths & Realities of body pain and chronic pain relief.

 This is important so the therapist can explain to the Client or Patient why joint degeneration observable on X-ray or MRI does NOT necessarily nor directly correlate with the cause of their pain.
 In many cases, rather than joint degeneration causing the pain, it is the excess, chronic muscle tension causing BOTH the joint degeneration (actual grinding or wearing down of joint surfaces) AND the pain.

 Meaning treating the excess muscle tension reduces or eliminates the degenerative compression on the joints AND reduces or eliminates the muscle tensions irritating local tissues causing pain.

 I will reference all that on the next web page, the addendum to this page.

-This perspective is also a good element of a presentation for potential Clients, whom might be looking for better answers to the puzzles of their body pain, joint dysfunction, and poor posture.
+This perspective is also a good element of a presentation for Potential Clients, whom might be looking for better answers to the puzzles of their body pain, joint dysfunction, and poor posture or movement.

 Admittedly, Sarno’s work on body pain and chronic pain relief has been VERY controversial, especially among more orthodox physicians.
 They usually attack the fact that most of his results are based on “anecdotal stories.”
 Yet their criticism usually falls short.
 Especially with how often orthodox diagnosis and treatment (usually drugs or surgery, some physical therapy, and occasional bed rest) fails, does not last, or has significant side effects.